 Paul Crewe - firstname.lastname@example.org

 Paul Crewe has been involved as a programme coordinator with Development Perspectives since 2013.
 Paul holds BA (Honours) in Community Sports Leadership.
-Paul’s role within Development Perspectives includes facilitation, project coordination and advocating on a national and global level.
-Paul is a member of the Steering Committee of GLEN (Global Education Network of Young Europeans).
-He has a passion for sport (…like…every sport), travel and retro gaming.
+Paul is one of the project coordinators of STIRE, a project which aims to improve integration of refugees into host communities in Ireland.
+Paul also coordinates Erasmus+ projects which explore development education with youth workers.
+He has a passion for sport (every sport), travel and retro gaming.

 Brian Fitzpatrick is an Adult and Community Education tutor in the Drogheda Institute of Further Education.
 He holds MSc in Sport and Exercise Psychology from Ulster University and an Honours Degree in Community Sports Leadership from Dundalk Institute of Technology.
 Brian is a former Student Union President in Dundalk Institute of Technology.
 Brian has been involved with Development Perspectives since 2013 when he took part in the 'Insight' programme, since then he has also been a leader on the 2014 programme before going on to become a board member.